Ayazona/ayazona-ios-request-strategy/README.md

-This repository is part of the source code of Lyoneer.
-You can find more information at [lyoneer.com](https://lyoneer.com) or by contacting opensource@lyoneer.com.
+This repository is part of the source code of Ayazona.
+You can find more information at [ayazona.com](https://ayazona.com) or by contacting info@ayazona.com.

 # ayazona-ios-request-strategy